 8. What do you feel sets you apart from other candidates that have operational experience?

-The COO role description is a broad one in most small to medium organizations to implement business strategies that are scalable.
-Unlike others on the senior executive team (i.e. Chief Financial Officer who is solely focused on corporate finance) the COO responsibilities are extremely broad.
-The Chief Operating Officer (COO) would be included as a part of the executive team meetings and often would report on business operations performance.
+In most small to medium-sized businesses, the COO role description includes implementing scalable business strategies.
+Unlike others on the senior executive team (i.e. Chief Financial Officer who is solely focused on corporate finance), the COO’s responsibilities are extremely broad.
+The Chief Operating Officer (COO) would attend executive team meetings and frequently report on the performance of business operations.